 The Disability Support Service (DSS) are committed to the provision of educational opportunities to Students with Disabilities (SwD) on full-time undergraduate and postgraduate degree programmes, as well as mature students and international students with disabilities.
 We offer a dedicated support service to students registered with our service.
 The Disability Support Service welcomes and supports prospective students with a wide variety of disabilities.
 It is important that all incoming students with a disability are registered with our services so that initial needs assessment, tailored supports and assistive technology solutions and specific exams requirements (extra time, reader pens, etc.) can be provided to support your learning and development at UL.

 The First Seven Weeks is an initiative at the University of Limerick designed to provide strong, enhanced and targeted support to students during the very early weeks of their time as UL students.
 Recognising that successful early adjustment is linked to subsequent success, we provide a range of information, target our resources, and interact with our new students in ways that make them know we care about them and are interested in their successful adjustment.

-The First Seven Weeks team have been working over the summer to move the First Seven Weeks initiative into an online student experience programme which will run over the entire autumn semester.
-A virtual hub has been set up and is available five days a week from 9am – 5pm, staffed by students, providing a safe place particularly for our new cohort of students to chat, ask questions and look for information on matters relating to academic and social activities on campus.
+During the first two weeks of the Spring 2021 semester, the First 7 Weeks initiative will be running virtual hub has been set up and is available five days a week from 9am – 5pm, staffed by students, providing a safe place particularly for our new cohort of students and returning students to ask questions and look for information on matters relating to academic and social activities on campus.

 Lloyds Pharmacy will deliver medicines to those who are ill or have been advised to self-isolate.
 If the student is on regular medication, the prescription has to be from an Irish doctor and students need to give the prescription to Lloyds pharmacy to be kept on file.
 No delivery charge.